Kitware/CMake/Help/command/try_compile.rst

   the generated project (unless overridden by an explicit option).

 .. versionchanged:: 3.14
-  For the :generator:`Green Hills MULTI` generator the GHS toolset and target system customization cache variables are also propagated into the test project.
+  For the :generator:`Green Hills MULTI` generator, the GHS toolset and target system customization cache variables are also propagated into the test project.

 .. versionadded:: 3.24
   The :variable:`CMAKE_TRY_COMPILE_NO_PLATFORM_VARIABLES` variable may be